A Mom’s Practical Guide to the Best Ideas for Your Family Christmas Bucket List

 Five – sleep under the Christmas tree

-So I don’t mean to sleep under the tree literally, but having a living room (or wherever your tree is) “camp in” that first night that you put the tree up and set up all your Christmas decorations!
 Make it an event, bring in lots of blankets and pillows, watch a holiday movie, or listen to Christmas music, and have hot chocolate with candy canes in the cup!
 This is sure to get the Christmas spirit flowing!

 Go all out on a hot cocoa bar!
 You need to spend a little money, but this could be a great Christmas family tradition that everyone will look forward to!
-These super cute Christmas mugs are hard to resist!
+These super cute hot chocolate mugs are hard to resist!
 Grab some chocolate peppermint stir sticks to add some fun or grab some delicious Ghirardelli sauces to make your hot chocolate just right.

 Six – get your Christmas advent calendar ready